Table of Contents

 Then, you and your broker agent will negotiate the best price until all three parties come to a transport agreement.
 At this point, your agent will draft an agreement, which finally guarantees the price of your transport.

 As you can tell, the process is slightly tedious, which is why you want to understand the ins and outs.
-But if you choose the right broker, the process becomes much smoother, and in turn, you ensure a successful transport.
+But if you choose the right broker, the process becomes much smoother, and in turn, you ensure successful transport.

 Brokers are there to represent you during the process of auto transport and cover as much liability as possible.
 To do so, they confirm FMCSA licensure and insurance information of all carriers considered for your transport.

 However, a good broker agent is responsible for more than simply crossing T’s and dotting I’s.
-They must negotiate price and shipping time (not delivery time, which can’t be guaranteed) in the favor of everyone involved.
+They must negotiate price and shipping time (not delivery time, which can’t be guaranteed) in favor of everyone involved.

-Your broker-agent, therefore, uses their expertise to secure the best deal.
+Your broker agent, therefore, uses their expertise to secure the best deal.
 So, even though brokers charge a fee, they save money and time in the end by delivering the best option.

 The carrier usually hauls multiple vehicles simultaneously upon a specific route, which is why the road is their primary focus.
 But even still, they will contact you throughout the transport process to provide updates about scheduled loading/unloading at your destination.

 Ultimately, a driver is entrusted with the final responsibility of ensuring your vehicle is properly prepared for loading/unloading before driving.
-Together, both you and they must inspect and sign-off on the vehicle, a critical component of the process.
+Together, both you and they must inspect and sign off on the vehicle, a critical component of the process.

 One of the first steps in your auto transport journey is to chip away at the expected cost of transport.
-This occurs in the form of receiving a quote from one of your broker’s representatives via online or telephone.
+This occurs in the form of receiving a quote from one of your broker’s representatives online or by telephone.